Cloud Strife: In other media

-Cloud was a candidate guest character for Soulcalibur II but he was replaced by Heihachi Mishima from Tekken, which similarly to Soulcalibur is a Namco fighting game franchise that even shares Yoshimitsu as a regular character for both series.
+Cloud was considered for inclusion as a guest character in the PlayStation 2 version of Soulcalibur II, but Heihachi Mishima from Tekken ultimately took the spot instead.

 In the PlayStation game Final Fantasy Tactics and its PlayStation Portable update, The War of the Lions, Cloud is accidentally pulled into the world of Ivalice by an ancient machine called "the Celestial Globe", which was activated by Ramza Beoulve.
 Cloud is disoriented after arriving in Ramza's world, and after a short exchange with Ramza and the others, he leaves.
 He wanders into Zarghidas Trade City, where he encounters a flower girl named Aerith.
 As Cloud is leaving the area, Aerith is accosted by a man demanding payment.
 Cloud returns to help Aerith escape, and Ramza and his party catch up to him.
 After the battle, he joins Ramza's party as a playable character.
 Cloud also appears as an enemy unit in the "Brave Story" series of battles as part of Rendezvous, the unlockable cooperative multiplayer mode in The War of the Lions.

 Cloud serves as the representative hero of Final Fantasy VII in Dissidia Final Fantasy, a fighting game featuring characters from the Final Fantasy series.
 He is depicted in his FFVII design, while his Advent Children design is also available.
 His fight against Sephiroth in this game is based on their battles from VII and Advent Children.
 Along with the entire cast, Cloud reappears in the prequel Dissidia 012 as a Warrior of Chaos.
 Concerned for Tifa, who is on the opposing side, Cloud tries to defeat Chaos alone; after nearly being killed, he is saved by the goddess Cosmos, and becomes one of her warriors.
-Cloud's main outfit is based on Yoshitaka Amano's original artwork concept, while his Kingdom Hearts outfit is offered as downloadable content.
+Cloud's main outfit is based on Yoshitaka Amano's original artwork concept, while his Kingdom Hearts outfit appears as downloadable content.
 Cloud again appears as a playable character opposite Sephiroth in the series' third entry, Dissidia NT, wearing his Advent Children outfit.
 The development staff worked carefully to translate Cloud's original moves from his previous role, most notably his swordplay Omnislash which was developed to be his strongest move.

 Although Cloud does not appear in Lightning Returns: Final Fantasy XIII, his Final Fantasy VII attire appears as an alternative for the main character alongside the Buster Sword.
-The Advent Children outfit is also present in Final Fantasy XIV: A Realm Reborn.
-Cloud's original attire is also present in the mobile phone game Mobius Final Fantasy, and Final Fantasy Explorers-Force.
-Cloud's buster sword appears in Astro's Playroom.
+Cloud's hairstyle and Advent Children outfit are also present in Final Fantasy XIV: A Realm Reborn.
+His original attire is also present in the mobile phone game Mobius Final Fantasy, and Final Fantasy Explorers-Force.